 This article has been authored by a member of The Quint.
 Our membership programme allows those who are not full-time journalists or our regular contributors to get published on The Quint under our exclusive 'Member's Opinion' section, along with many other benefits.
-Our membership is open and available to any reader of The Quint. and send us your articles on .
+Our membership is open and available to any reader of The Quint.
+Become a member today and send us your articles on email@example.com.

 Those are heavy words for something that has welfare in its name, right?